Discover The Great Migration in Africa & Other Epic Animal Migrations

 • Claim to fame: The Kasanka bats can eat up to twice their body weight in fruit every night!

-The zebra migrations in Botswana are still a relatively new phenomenon to the safari fundi.
-This animal migration in Africa was undocumented up until 2004 when cattle fences (designed to limit the spread of bovine diseases) were removed.
-The removal of these fences saw the resumption of the zebra migration the second-largest land mammal migration in Africa.
-This African migration is broken into two distinct groups; the Nxai Pan zebra migration and the Okavango Delta to Makgadikgadi Pan movement.
+The zebra migration in Botswana actually consists of two related migrations.
+These ancient wildlife migrations are still a relatively new discovery to African safari enthusiasts.
+This African animal migration was undocumented up until 2004, when cattle fences (designed to limit the spread of bovine diseases) were removed.
+The removal of these fences saw the resumption of the zebra migration in Botswana.
+It is now recognised as the second-largest land mammal migration in Africa (after the great migration in East Africa).
+The two distinct zebra groups in this African animal migration are the Nxai Pan zebra migration and the Okavango Delta to Makgadikgadi Pan herds.

-In November, after spending the summer months along the banks of the Chobe River, these migrating African animals in Chobe National Park begin to move south to the Nxai Pan National Park.
+In November, after spending the summer months along the banks of the Chobe River, the migrating zebras in Chobe National Park begin to move south to the Nxai Pan National Park.
 It is a journey of about 250km and is triggered by the rains which fall on the Nxai Pan.
 These rains mean nutritious grazing, so the zebras migrate.
 They stay in the Nxai Pan Conservation area for about three months before heading north again to the Chobe River banks.

-The second group of zebra, this time accompanied by gnu, migrate for the same reason.
-These zebras spend the summer months around the Boteti River which flows south from the Okavango Delta.
-The same rains that trigger the migration of the Chobe zebra to the Nxai Pan trigger the Boteti group to move east towards the Makgadikgadi Salt Pans.
-Scientists are puzzled that only about 55% of the Boteti group migrate.
+The second group of zebras migrates for the same reason but is accompanied by wildebeests (gnus).
+These migrating zebras spend the summer months around the Boteti River, which flows south from the Okavango Delta in northern Botswana.
+The same rains that trigger the migration of the Chobe zebra to the Nxai Pan trigger the Boteti zebras to move east towards the Makgadikgadi Salt Pans.
+Scientists are puzzled that only about 55% of the Boteti zebras migrate.
 The rest are permanent residents around the Boteti River.

-To see this zebra migration, safari experts suggest that you concentrate your efforts on either the Nxai Pan or the Makgadikgadi Salt Pans to witness the abundant game, and bird life as well as all of the zebras.
+To see this zebra migration in Botswana, safari experts suggest that you concentrate your efforts on either the Nxai Pan or the Makgadikgadi Salt Pans to witness the abundant game and bird life as well as the zebra herds.

 Zebra Fact File